 How to book entrance tickets to Torres del Paine?

-The entrance fee for non-Chileans is US$35 if you’re staying inside the park for 3 days and less and US$49 if you’re going to stay for more than 3 days.
-Children under 12 years old enter for free.
+The entrance fee for non-Chilean visitors is US$35 if you’re staying inside the park for 3 days or less and US$49 if you’re going to stay for more than 3 days, children under 12 years old enter for free.

 You can print your confirmation or show it on the screen of your mobile phone at the entrance gate.